-Joseph Loscalzo, age 63, is Hersey Professor of the Theory and Practice of Medicine at Harvard Medical School, Chairman of the Department of Medicine, and Physician-in-Chief at Brigham and Women's Hospital.
+Joseph Loscalzo, age 65, is Hersey Professor of the Theory and Practice of Medicine at Harvard Medical School, Chairman of the Department of Medicine, and Physician-in-Chief at Brigham and Women's Hospital.
 Dr. Loscalzo received his A.B. degree, summa cum laude, his Ph.D. in biochemistry, and his M.D. from the University of Pennsylvania.
 His clinical training was completed at Brigham and Women's Hospital and Harvard Medical School, where he served as Resident and Chief Resident in medicine and Fellow in cardiovascular medicine.
 Post-training, Dr. Loscalzo joined the Harvard faculty and staff at Brigham and Women's Hospital in 1984.
 He rose to the rank of Associate Professor of Medicine, Chief of Cardiology at the West Roxbury Veterans Administration Medical Center, and Director of the Center for Research in Thrombolysis at Brigham and Women's Hospital.
 He joined the faculty of Boston University in 1994, first as Chief of Cardiology and, in 1997, Wade Professor and Chair of Medicine, Professor of Biochemistry, and Director of the Whitaker Cardiovascular Institute.
 He returned to Harvard and Brigham and Women's Hospital in 2005.
+He currently serves on the board of directors of Leap Therapeutics, Inc., a publicly held biopharmaceutical company.

-The Board believes Dr. Loscalzo is uniquely suited to serve on the Board primarily because of his extensive scientific expertise, including 25 years of research in the areas of vascular biology, thrombosis, and atherosclerosis, and practical knowledge as a practicing physician.
-Dr. Loscalzo's expertise and role as a leading cardiologist is particularly valuable as we mature and grow our cardiovascular franchise.
+The Board believes Dr. Loscalzo is uniquely suited to serve on the Board primarily because of his extensive scientific expertise, including 26 years of research in the areas of vascular biology, thrombosis, and atherosclerosis, and practical knowledge as a practicing physician.
+Dr. Loscalzo's expertise and role as a leading cardiologist is particularly valuable as we advance and grow our cardiovascular franchise.